What To Do When You Need To See a Doctor but Don’t Have Insurance

-Outlined below are several options that may help you when navigating bills you cannot afford:
+Outlined below are several options that may help you when navigating your doctor visit without insurance:

 - Before receiving care, ask what charges you can expect to see on your bill.
-Doing so will not only help you avoid any surprises but can also help you choose the exact care that you want or deem necessary.
+Doing so will help you avoid any surprises and help you choose the exact care you want or deem necessary.

 - After receiving a bill, ensure that all prices are correct.
 You should review all services, tests, medications on the bill and confirm that you actually received them.
 Clerical errors occur more often than not, and a surprise medical fee may arise because of mistakes on the providers’ end.

 - Negotiate how you will pay.
 You do not have to pay the entire bill at once.
-Often times providers are willing to set up a regular payment plan.
+Oftentimes providers are willing to set up a regular payment plan.
 Although this bill may contain a late fee, most providers do not charge interest on your bill.
-For many, this may be a better alternative to taking out a loan or opening a credit card.
+This may be a better alternative to taking out a loan or opening a credit card for many.

 - Negotiate the price you will pay.
 You can look up the price for many procedures via the Healthcare Bluebook.
-It’s possible that you may have been overcharged for a procedure or medication, in which case you may be able to negotiate the cost with your provider.
+You may have been overcharged for a procedure or medication, in which case you may be able to negotiate the cost with your provider.